ivgrosdidier/ivgrosdidier/README.md

 - 👋 Hi, I’m Isabelle.
-I worked in academic social and cognitive psychology research for 3 years and am currently employed as a Research Analyst at a market research firm.
+I worked in academic social and cognitive psychology research for 3 years and am currently employed as a Business Information Management Specialist.
 - 👀 I’m interested in business intelligence, data analysis, and data visualization.
 - 🌱 I’m currently learning Python and R.
 - 📫 You can reach me at isabelle.vanassegrosdidier@gmail.com